 If you’re concerned about the process, check out our tips on how to detox your armpits, which help make the transition less intimidating and quite enjoyable.

-The bottom line: Switching to natural deodorant is a reasonable and worthwhile investment for long term health.
+The bottom line: Switching to an aluminum free deodorant is a reasonable and worthwhile investment for long term health.

 With these insights, we hope you have renewed confidence in moving forward with your switch away from conventional deodorant or antiperspirant.
 There is so much joy in doing something good for your body.
 If you have any concerns or questions that weren’t addressed here, give us a shout!
 We’d love to connect with you.